dorianHe/dorianhe.github.io/_posts/2021-01-17-Union-Find-Problems-in-Leetcode.md

 title: Union-Find Problems in Leetcode
 card-image: /assets/images/union_find/path_compression.png
 abstract: A summary of union-find problems in Leetcode.
-category: Algorithm
+category: Data Structure & Algorithm
 ---

 The Union-find data structure also called a disjoint-set data structure, is a data structure that stores a collection of disjoint sets.

 This data structure helps us to solve graph-related problems, for example finding groups of connected components in a graph, which is LC 547.
 Number of Provinces.
 As long as the problem asks you to find one or more sets containing non-overlapping elements, a disjoint set might be helpful. e.g. LC 128.
 Longest Consecutive Sequence.